nongiach/sudo_inject/README.md

 ```

 ## Requirements
+=> Ptrace
-A currently living process that has a valid sudo token with the same uid.
+=> A currently living process that has a valid sudo token with the same uid.
 ```
 The default password timeout is 15 minutes.
 So if you use sudo twice in 15 minutes (900 seconds), you will not be asked to type the user’s password again.
 ```